Table of Contents

 Unless you have a Ruggable.
-Because you can wash that cat pee right out.
+Because you can wash that cat pee right out of your Ruggable Rug.
 And because the cover is waterproof, the pee doesn’t sink into the rug pad so you don’t have to worry about that either.

 #5 You have kids.

-When you start to realize that you can be an amazing mother who doesn’t yell when pizza gets dropped sauce side down AND you can have a beautiful home, you’re kids are going to notice.
+When you start to realize that you can be an amazing mother who doesn’t yell when pizza gets dropped sauce side down AND you can have a beautiful home, you’re going to feel like you won the lottery.

 #6 You don’t want to spend thousands on a pretty rug.